 Watershed health — Northeast update

-We investigated the health of stream habitats in the Northeast Status and Trends Region in 2012 and 2018.
-Based on these study years, the region showed improving biological condition, with the highest physiochemical stressors involving stream substrate.
+We investigated the health of stream in the Northeast Status and Trends Region in 2012 and 2018.
+Based on these study years, the region showed improving biological condition, with the highest physiochemical indicators involving stream substrate.

 Use the map to navigate our reports by Status and Trends Region.